nyzss/minishell/README.md

 ### Issues after 1st evaluations
 - [MAJOR] Check everything with the valgring flag --show-leak-kinds=all
 - [MAJOR] fix leaks whenever the child in exec early exits, should free all with ms_free_all (ctx)
-- [MAJOR] dont create pipes if its the last exec command!
 - [builtin] pwd/cd should update env (OLDPWD and PWD)
 - [builtin] "exit +" and "exit 465465465432132132132132135468798795654" should be error
 - [signal] when doing an exec the CTL+\ should do core dump with exit code of 131.